 - 1. Established recreational and educational trails and trail corridors, including but not limited to those trail corridors inventoried elsewhere in this Plan. - 2.
 Active recreation sites, including existing sites and those proposed as part of a development. - 3.
-Scenic corridors, roads, vistas and viewpoints located in Critical Resource Areas, and along the Long Island Expressway, Sunrise Highway, County Road 111 and William Floyd Parkway. - 4.
-Sites of historical or cultural significance, including historic districts, sites on the State or National Registers of Historic Places, and historic structures listed on the State or National Registers of Historic Places, or recognized by local municipal law or statute. - 5.
+Scenic corridors, roads, vistas and viewpoints as documented in Volume 2 of this Plan, and which are listed in Figure 5-3, which may be amended from time to time, in Volume I of this Plan and may be located in Critical Resource Areas, and along the Long Island Expressway, Sunrise Highway, County Road 111 and William Floyd Parkway.

+- 4. Sites of historical or cultural significance, including historic districts, sites on the State or National Registers of Historic Places, and historic structures listed on the State or National Registers of Historic Places, recognized by local municipal law or statute. - 5.
 Sensitive archaeological areas as identified by the New York State Historic Preservation Office or the New York State Museum.

-5.3.3.11.2 Inclusion of cultural resources in applications
+5.3.3.11.3 Inclusion of cultural resources in applications